Skip to content

 Calculate 'page cache hit'

-The probe function in kepler kprobe__set_page_dirty and kprobe__mark_page_accessed are used to track page cache hit for write and read action respectively.
+The probe function in Kepler kprobe__set_page_dirty and kprobe__mark_page_accessed are used to track page cache hit for write and read action respectively.

 Process Table